Ear Anesthesia

 Field block technique

-This field block, depicted below, provides anesthesia to the earlobe and lateral helix (greater auricular and less occipital nerves).
+This field block, depicted below, provides anesthesia to the earlobe and lateral helix (greater auricular and lesser occipital nerve branches).

-• Insert the needle behind the inferior aspect of the earlobe.
-Aspirate and inject 3-4 mL of anesthetic while advancing the needle superiorly, following the curve of the posterior sulcus.
+Insert the needle just posterior to the inferior attachment of the the auricle (behind the earlobe).
+Aspirate and inject a total of 3-4 mL of anesthetic while advancing the needle superiorly, following the curvature of the posterior sulcus.
+See the video below.

 Auriculotemporal nerve block